jtjacques/mturk-manage/README.md

 The interface has only undergone limited testing, primarily with [`ExternalQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html) type HITs and with the [Locale Qualification](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_QualificationRequirementDataStructureArticle.html#ApiReference_QualificationRequirementDataStructureArticle-the-locale-qualification).

-* HITs which do not include an [`ExternalURL`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html#ApiReference_ExternalQuestionArticle-the-externalquestion-data-structure) will not have a *(Preview)* link and cannot be previewed when their state is `Unassignable`.
+* HITs which do not include an [`ExternalURL`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_ExternalQuestionArticle.html#ApiReference_ExternalQuestionArticle-the-externalquestion-data-structure) or of the type [`HTMLQuestion`](https://docs.aws.amazon.com/AWSMechTurk/latest/AWSMturkAPI/ApiReference_HTMLQuestionArticle.html) will not have a *(Preview)* link.
-* Only three built in qualifications are indicated: *Locale*, to country level; *Masters*; and *Adult*.
+* Only three built in qualifications are identified: *Locale*, to country level; *Masters*; and *Adult*.
+Other qualifications are indicated as a count only.

-By default, dates and times are shown in the interface in the browser reported timezone using [toLocaleDateString()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString).
+By default, dates and times are shown in the interface in the browser reported timezone using [`toLocaleDateString()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/toLocaleDateString).
 You may also select GMT (UTC), ISO (UTC) or Amazon formats.
 When exporting data timestamps are reported using ISO format (UTC) or Amazon equivalent format (PST, as [detailed above](#known-issues)).

 Where existing functionality was retained in the official interface, it may not be replicated here.
 For example, blocking workers may still be done from the official requester [workers page](https://requester.mturk.com/workers).